CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 **- Slot machines manufacturers**

+The manufacturers market is highly saturated.
+Key slot machine manufacturers include:
+* Scientific Games ($2.72B in revenues in 2020)
+* IGT ($2.64B in revenues 2020)
+* Aristocrat Leisure ($4.1B in revenues in 2020)
+* Novomatic (€0.67B in revenues in 2020)
+* Konami Gaming (total revenue for the fiscal year ending on March 31, 2021 is $2.48B)

 **- Gaming Control Boards**

 For the US, each state is governed by different regulations.
-As a result, agencies respective to each state in particular are operating within the borders, i.e. Nevada Gaming Commission and Control Board, New York State Gaming Commission and others.
+As a result, agencies respective to each state in particular are operating within the borders, i.e. Nevada Gaming Commission and Control Board, New York State Gaming Commission, New Jersey Casino Control Commission and Division of Gaming Enforcement etc.

 ## Presentation of the value proposition of our innovation to the potential customer